IWU-CS253/project-tree/docs/iteration_report_3.md

 - Creation of multiple trees involved reworking database and site navigation model, and by extension every single function, which proved challenging.
 - Creating algorithms is hard.
-- Need to be more careful with git merge conflict resolution and with keeping unit tests up-to-date
+- Need to be more careful with git merge conflict resolution
+- Need to be much more careful about keeping unit tests up to date.
+A change finished late in the iteration requires all unit tests to be changed / rewritten, which we did not have time for, meaning all tests are currently failing though the app is functional.

 Adjustments and Changes
 ---------------------